- Supply chain segmentation is a method of inventory classification.

 Stable Product Forecasting

 Products that have a very stable history exist at the other end of the continuum of forecast difficulty.
-Typically, it is very easy to forecast for products with a stable demand history; however, if this is the case, actively forecasting the product does not add very much value to supply planning (the ultimate consumer of the demand plan) because a product with stable demand history does not need to be forecasted.
-Products with stable demand can be managed effectively and efficiently with reorder point logic, where orders are based upon a reorder point or a reorder period.
-Very stable and very unstable products converge in their forecasting approach, as is evidenced by the fact that a many-period moving average is equally useful for products with both a stable demand history and products with an unstable demand history.
+Typically, it is straightforward to forecast for products with a steady demand history; however, if this is the case, actively forecasting the product does not add very much value to supply planning (the ultimate consumer of the demand plan).
+This is because a product with stable demand history does not need to be forecasted.
+Products with steady demand can be managed effectively and efficiently with reorder point logic, where orders are based upon a reorder point or a reorder period.
+Very stable and volatile products converge in their forecasting approach, as is evidenced by the fact that a many-period moving average is equally useful for products with both a stable demand history and products with an unstable demand history.

-When both stable and unstable demand history products are run through a best-fit forecasting procedure, the normal result is that both will be fitted with a stable or level forecast.
-Companies have a very strong tendency to actively forecast all items in their product database without first asking the following question:
+When both stable and unstable demand, history products are run through a best-fit forecasting procedure, the typical result is that both will be fitted with a stable or level forecast.
+Companies have a powerful tendency to actively forecast all items in their product database without first asking the following question:

 “What is the value added by forecasting for the different product categories?”